-*The Spring 2017 ALP class is now full.
-Please contact firstname.lastname@example.org if you're interested in learning about additional advocacy learning opportunities.
+*The Fall 2017 ALP class is now open.
+Please contact email@example.com if you're interested in registering.

-The Grassroots Advocacy Leadership Program (ALP) is a six-month education and skills-building program that will begin during the NACHC Policy & Issues Forum (P&I) in March 2017 and continue through September 2017.
+The Grassroots Advocacy Leadership Program (ALP) is an extended skills-building program that will begin during the NACHC CHI in August 2017 and continue through January 2018.
 It is designed to provide intensive training and hands-on experience in all aspects of Health Center Advocacy.

 Health Centers simultaneously encounter various challenges and opportunities on the federal, state, and local levels - now more than ever, Health Center Advocacy has never been more important.
 The NACHC Grassroots Advocacy Leadership Program is designed to prepare Health Center and primary care association (PCA) staff, board members, patients, and other Advocates with the knowledge and tools to be grassroots advocacy leaders in their Health Centers and communities.

 Email firstname.lastname@example.org for more information and to register.

 What does the program consist of?

 - One half-day “kick-off” in Washington, DC during NACHC’s P&I in March.
 The kick-off will cover Health Center Advocacy 101 including the legal dos and don’ts of Health Center Advocacy.
 Participants will also complete an interactive advocacy planning activity, meet their “Advocacy Buddy”, a member of NACHC’s Advocacy Staff assigned to assist the participant one-on-one with advocacy planning, and their "Advocacy Peer", an ALP participant at a similar-sized organization.